Eemac/Senex_Public/README.md

 ## The Flex PCB Panel I Created using Autodesk Eagle's Education edition
-I sent this panel to be manufactured my Sophomore summer - about the time when COVID-19 struck!
-This was a blessing in disguise, as I was able to put many more hours into Senex thanks to online schooling.
+I sent this panel, a collection of over sixty flexible 2-layer printed circuits, to be manufactured the summer of my Sophomore year - about the time when COVID-19 struck.
+My abysmal online experience became my biggest source of motivation--I wanted to create technology that would allow me to interact with my friends, family, and school again!
+If the experience had to become virtual, I wanted something much more realistic than a video call.
+There was an upside to 'Zoom School' as well: I was able to devote many more hours to the suit than I would have been able to normally.

 ![board_layout](https://github.com/Eemac/Senex_Public/assets/28767801/c3999841-08fe-45d8-a377-75e836a36c2c)